 When you’re done with the toilet paper tablet, either bury it with your deposit or safely throw it away.
 The tablets are entirely biodegradable and will decompose over a matter of weeks.
 They are safe to dispose of in outhouses and pit latrines/toilets.

 They are safe to compost, both in your backyard or bin managed by your city.
 Some facilities may require you to bag wipes contaminated with feces or other bodily fluids in a compostable bag.
+Composting them into your veggie garden is not a great idea, as fecal matter can contaminate your produce.

 So, what makes normal toilet paper safe for plumbing?
 Regular household toilet paper is designed to disintegrate soon after it’s submerged – in minutes.
 Toilet paper tablets and most other wipes will dissolve eventually, but not nearly fast enough to avoid binding with other materials and causing clogs.